 When choosing a knife, you could get away with one large chef knife, but you’ll thank yourself later if you go ahead and spring for a set.
 One that comes in a knife block is even better since storing it on the counter is safer and will save you drawer space.
 Find a set that includes a large chef’s knife, a paring knife, a serrated knife, and honing steel.
 Prices vary widely, but you’ll want to invest in a high-quality set that will last you a long time.
 If you only want to get one knife, invest in a quality Japanese chef knife.

 Another super versatile tool, a large spoon can be used to stir, scoop, and serve most things you’ll whip up in your new kitchen.
-There are lots of options, from wood to plastic to metal, but we like a nice silicone version since it’s highly heat-resistant, easy to clean, and doesn’t pick up stains from your food.
+There are lots of options, from wood to plastic to metal, but we like a nice nylon version since it’s highly heat-resistant, easy to clean, and doesn’t pick up stains from your food.

 Yes, you should get both measuring spoons and a measuring cup.
 Why?
 Well, for starters, the classic Pyrex measuring cup (you know, the one that seems to be in literally everyone’s kitchen) can measure larger quantities.
 It’s also microwaveable and has a pour spout, so you can use it to melt things like butter or chocolate and pour them right into other ingredients.

 You don’t have to go super fancy with your flatware, but if you plan on having guests over it should be a large enough set for at least four people to avoid a “community fork” situation.
 Plus, if you get a set that includes larger spoons and forks, you’ve got extra serving utensils on hand.
 While you’re at it, treat yourself to a silverware organizer to slide into one of your drawers — it makes getting out and putting away silverware a lot easier.